LaurentValerie/FileServer/README.md

 The work is carried out through a simple interface on the command line

-Client can send any data from client/data folder in programm direcory by name of the file
+Client can send any data from client/data folder in program directory by name of the file

 Server saves files in server/data directory, and it's condition in server/save directory

-You can change directories by changing the variables path in the Cient and FileStorage file respectively
+You can change directories by changing the variables' path in the Client and FileStorage file respectively

 <h2></h2>
 For test purposes you can turn off server by exit command from client